 You can have a blog with different formats, or you can separate them on your pages.
 Our advice is to start off with just a few that you’re sure you can keep going on (this means ideas, time and people) and expand when you feel you’re ready.

-In case you’re blushing because you really don’t know where to start with blogging and content creation, check out the beginners’ guide from First Site Guide.
+In case you’re blushing because you really don’t know where to start with blogging and content creation, check out the beginners’ guide from First Site Guide or directly get help from professionals to set it up for you.

 Ok, here we go.